sebbekarlsson/ResourceManager/README.md

 > into your project, and include the ResourceManager.h

 ## Usage
-> A small example of loading files and read them:
+> A small example of loading files and reading them:

         #include "ResourceManager.h"
         #include <string>